ldtteam/MinecoloniesWiki/source/items/floatingcarpet.md

 ---
 # Floating Carpet

-## Welcome to the Floating Carpet page.

 <div class="infobox box text-center">
     <p style="text-align:center;"><img src="../../assets/images/items/floatingcarpet.png" alt="Floating Carpet"></p>
     <recipe>floatingcarpet</recipe>
 </div>
 <br>

-### The Item
+## The Item

-The Floating Carpet is used as decorations.
-It allows you to place carpet in the air without the use of a string to hold it up.
+Floating carpet is a decoration.
+It allows you to place carpet in the air without using string to hold it up.
+Other than that, it's the exact same as vanilla Minecraft carpet.
 <br>

+## Using Floating Carpet

+Use floating carpet for awnings or other builds.